More Details on Gifts of Life Insurance

 If you answered "Yes" to any of these questions, it's time to review your beneficiary designation forms.

-Any portion of your life insurance policy assets that you leave to will be exempt from inheritance and estate taxes.
+Any portion of your life insurance policy assets that you leave to Anti-Defamation League will be exempt from inheritance and estate taxes.
 You can leave all or a portion of your policy.

 The professionals at our Department of National Planned Giving, Legacy and Endowments will be happy to discuss your interests, concerns and financial options, and work personally with you and/or your legal and financial advisors to create a plan that meets your needs and supports the Anti-Defamation League Foundation.